Other Health Impairment

 Other health impairment (OHI) is

-The other health impairment (OHI) category is the third most prevalent type of disability found among school-aged children.
-This disability category covers a diverse range of health problems, making commonalities among students in this group challenging to identify.
+The third most prevalent type of disability among school-aged children, the other health impairment (OHI) category covers a diverse range of health problems, making commonalities among students in this group challenging to identify.

 Strengths

 Students with other health impairments have many strengths, but oftentimes, their health problems inform their strengths and weaknesses.
 For instance, students with lung or heart conditions may not be strong in physical activities but may be very artistic, have strong interpersonal skills, be very organized, and have high intelligence.
 In the same way, those with emotional or attention disorders may be strong athletes, have a good sense of humor, and may be very loyal to friends and family.
-Because this disability category is so varied, the individual’s strengths will also be varied.
+Because of the health impairment category’s variability, the individual’s strengths also will vary.

 Needs

 Students with other health impairments may need additional support regarding their social-emotional needs.
-Some things that teachers can provide support with is their memory, as treatments and medications can impact students’ ability to recall information.
-Students may also miss a lot of school due to appointments and hospitalizations, so teachers will want to ensure that students are caught up after extended absences.
-Lastly, teachers should work to help students with other health impairments so that they are able to be mentally supported to complete difficult tasks (Other Health Disabilities Resources).
+Teachers can provide support with memory, as treatments and medications can impact students’ ability to recall information.
+Students also may miss a lot of school because of appointments and hospitalizations, and teachers can help ensure that students catch up after extended absences.
+In addition, teachers help students with other health impairments by strengthening their mental abilities to complete difficult tasks (Other Health Disabilities Resources).

 Reflection